Do you dream of having a gorgeous yard in which to host, relax, and enjoy the outdoors?

 It’s best to start with the basics, right?
 Soil provides the base for your entire garden, which is why it is important to put some work into your soil.
-If your soil is not right, your plants will not thrive.
+Plants will not thrive in sub-par soil.

-Garden soil is a mix designed to optimize your garden or raised beds for plant growth.
+Garden soil is a mix you can buy in stores that is designed to optimize your garden or raised beds for plant growth.
 It combines different elements to make for rich soil where plants can sprout, grow, and thrive.

 Some of the elements in garden soil may include:

 - Screened topsoil to create a solid base

 - Mushroom compost and bark to add nutrients and organic matter

 - Fine bark mulch to keep the soil loose